 We all think about tomorrow and forget to live today.
-Living in a country with hope and opportunity, I managed myself to be more strong to fight alone for my health.
+Living in a country with hope and opportunity, I managed by myself to be strong and to fight alone for my health.
 Everyday I told myself “yes I can do this, I have to do this”.

-During the process of fighting breast cancer, there’s only one person who will be your best friend, and that’s your oncologist.
+During the fight against breast cancer, there’s only one person who will be your best friend, and that’s your oncologist.
 Don’t listen to anyone else.
 Being strong is the only choice I had because I couldn’t give up my fight against cancer.
 I’m a survivor, I’m a fighter and I will keep fighting.

-I celebrated my chemo graduation on the Christmas holiday following my last chemo session and start my next treatment Herceptin the next year.
+I celebrated my chemo graduation on the Christmas holiday following my last chemo session and started my next treatment – Herceptin – the next year.
 In the end, I’m just so happy I successfully completed my chemotherapy.

-Prof Chan is an amazing lady who is doing some wonderful research through the Breast Cancer Research Centre.
+Prof Chan is an amazing lady who is doing some wonderful research through the Breast Cancer Research Centre-WA.
 She's saved my life.
 Thank you.

 13 years ago I was diagnosed with breast cancer.
 I had a wonderful team on my side, Peter (Dr Willsher) and Arlene (Prof Chan).
 Keep up the good fight!